xinwenfu/GenCyber/DigitalSignature/README.md

 How can somebody verify the digital signature?
 Carol in the figure below can verify it this way.
 She first hashes the published contract H(m), and then decrypts the digital signature e<sub>B</sub>(d<sub>B</sub>(H(m)))=h(m).
+Now she compares the decrypted version of the contract hash with her newly computed contract hash.
+If they are equal, it is Bob who signs the contract because only Bob's public key can decrypt the digital signature right.

 <img src="../Imgs/DigitalSigantureVerification.png" width=512>
-Now she compares the decrypted version of the contract hash with her newly computed message hash.
-If they are equal, it is Bob who signs the contract because Bob's public key can decrypt the digital signature right.

 ## Introduction to certificate

 We always assume we know somebody's public key so far.
 But how do you know you get somebody's public key right?
 Anybody can pretend to be sombody else on the Internet.
-Se have to think about a way to reliably deliver our public keys.
+So we have to think about a way to reliably deliver our public keys.

-So this is the question: We need somebody's public key for verifying her signature and need her public key.
+This is the problem to solve: We need somebody's public key for verifying her signature.
 In the picture below, Carol wants to give Bob the public key over the Internet.
 How can Bob be sure the public key that is sent over to him is really Carol's public key?